camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 * Use JSONPath on JSON payloads (translates easier to FEEL).
 * Stick to [BPMN elements supported in Camunda Cloud](https://docs.camunda.io/docs/reference/bpmn-processes/bpmn-coverage).
 * Use [FEEL as script language in BPMN](https://camunda.github.io/feel-scala/docs/reference/developer-guide/bootstrapping#use-as-script-engine), e.g. on Gateways.
-* Use Camunda Forms (JSON).
+* Use Camunda Forms.

 ## Open issues

-As described earlier in this section, migration is an ongoing topic and this guide is far from complete.
+As described earlier in this guide, migration is an ongoing topic and this guide is far from complete.
 Open issues include the following:

 * Describe implications on testing.
-* Discuss adapter for Java or REST client.
+* Discuss adapters for Java or REST client.
-* Discuss external task adapter for Java code, probably add it to the [Camunda Platform to Cloud Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter).
+* Discuss external task adapter for Java code and probably add it to the [Camunda Platform to Cloud Adapter](https://github.com/berndruecker/camunda-platform-to-cloud-migration/tree/main/camunda-platform-to-cloud-adapter).
+* Discuss more concepts around BPMN
-* [Field Injection](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#field-injection) using ```camunda:field``` available on many BPMN elements.
+** [Field injection](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#field-injection) that is using ```camunda:field``` available on many BPMN elements.
-* Multiple instance markers available on most BPMN elements.
+** Multiple instance markers available on most BPMN elements.
-* ```camunda:inputOutput``` available on most BPMN elements.
+** ```camunda:inputOutput``` available on most BPMN elements.
-* ```camunda:errorEventDefinition``` available on several BPMN elements.
+** ```camunda:errorEventDefinition``` available on several BPMN elements.

 And even more.